Sustainability at Homestead

 Q: I see other single-use plastics and disposables at your food stores.
 What will you be doing next?

-Federated Co-operatives Ltd. has signed on to the Canadian Plastics Pact (CPP) on behalf of the Co-operative Retailing System, which includes Homestead Co-op.
+A: Federated Co-operatives Ltd. has signed on to the Canadian Plastics Pact (CPP) on behalf of the Co-operative Retailing System, which includes Homestead Co-op.
 By signing the Pact, the CRS is committing to four targets by 2025:

 • Define problematic or unnecessary plastic packaging and create a strategy to eliminate